Warren1001/MrLlamaSCStreamInfo/README.md

 To get started, you can either:
 - Visit the page you would like to modify and press the edit button (![Edit](https://i.gyazo.com/e0befa85591c7151d9ea4a0f493c89ff.png)) which can be found at the top right and make your changes, OR
-- In the base of the repository (where you view this and can still see the other files), press `Add File` and press `Create New File`.
+- In the base of the repository (where you view this and can still see the other files), press `Add File` and press `Create new file`.
 - If neither of these options are available, you need to verify your e-mail to your account.
 If you do not have an account, you need one.

 What this will do is it will create a clone of this repository under your account.
 You are free to edit it how you please.